roma-p/vit/etc/j.md

   create an "update" method that airsync the all .vit dir when called.
 Not used when I list data in local but used by defaut when acting on server: (branching, commiting etc...)

-- make package works with new design
+x make package works with new design
 - clean repo before doing anythong else:
     - path and name resolution in a single module
     - vit file handling in a submodule